shreya8040/shreya8040.github.io/README.md

 **Projects**

-●Simulation of simple routing algorithms on WLCG like model Designed a WLCG-like hierarchical distributed network model using p5.js and
+ ● Simulation of simple routing algorithms on WLCG like model

+   Designed a WLCG-like hierarchical distributed network model using p5.js and
    developed a program to run a simulation of 2 simple routing algorithms on it.

-●PSA Bangalore - Transit alert app
+ ● PSA Bangalore - Transit alert app

    Developed a simple app that people can use to post about hiccups in transit
-      through   the city of Bangalore in real time.[vibe coded in Typescript] ●Phishing URL detector
+   through   the city of Bangalore in real time.[vibe coded in Typescript]

+ ● Phishing URL detector

-           Developed a tool to identify and flag potentially malicious URLs.[group project] ●The Vibe compass
+   Developed a tool to identify and flag potentially malicious URLs.[group project]

+ ● The Vibe compass
     - Newform Honourable Mention

    Designed an interactive travel website for the Figma makeathon.
 Also submitted to the Newform Web Design challenge and won honourable mention

 **Familiarity**